onnx/tutorials/examples/CoreML/ONNXLive/README.md

 # ONNXLive Tutorial:
-Convert style transfer models from PyTorch to CoreML.
+This tutorial will show you to convert a neural style transfer model that has been exported from PyTorch and into the Apple Core ML format using ONNX.
+THis will allow you to easily run deep learning models on Apple devices and, in this case, live stream from the camera.

-ONNX is a neural network exchange format that can be exported and imported from/to many deep learning frameworks.
+## What is ONNX?
-In this tutorial, we will use it to convert PyTorch style transfer models to CoreML and run them on an iPhone on the live stream from the camera.
+ONNX (Open Neural Network Exchange is an open format to represent deep learning models.
+With ONNX, AI developers can more easily move models between state-of-the-art tools and choose the combination that is best for them.
+ONNX is developed and supported by a community of partners.
+You can learn more about ONNX and what tools are supported by going to [onnx.ai](http://onnx.ai/).

-## Overview
+## Tutorial Overview

-This tutorial goes through 4 steps:
+This tutorial will walk you through 4 main steps:

 1. [Download (or train) PyTorch style transfer models](#download-or-train-pytorch-style-transfer-models)
 2. [Convert the PyTorch models to ONNX models](#convert-the-pytorch-models-to-onnx-models)
 3. [Convert the ONNX models to CoreML models](#convert-the-onnx-models-to-coreml-models)
 4. [Run the CoreML models in a style transfer iOS App](#run-the-coreml-models-in-a-style-transfer-ios-app)

-## Preparations
+## Preparing the Environment

-We're working in a virtualenv to not screw with your local packages.
+We will be working in a virtualenv in order to avoid conflicts with your local packages.
-We're using Python 3.6 for this tutorial, but other versions should work too.
+We are also using Python 3.6 for this tutorial, but other versions should work as well.

     python3.6 -m venv venv
     source ./venv/bin/activate